Bolton School Senior Boys

 The School benefits from some excellent practice facilities with four indoor cricket lanes, two Bola machines, four outdoor all weather nets, regular Saturday fixtures for six teams against leading cricket schools in the North West as well as 1st XI level matches against the MCC and XL Club.

-Indoor nets occur throughout the Spring Term and, in both these sessions and in Sports lessons during the Summer Term, squad players benefit from highly qualified Lancashire Cricket Board (LCB) coaches who have worked with Test and County cricketers.
+Indoor nets occur throughout the Spring Term and in these sessions and in Sports lessons during the Summer Term, squad players benefit from highly qualified Lancashire Cricket Board (LCB) coaches who have worked with Test and County cricketers.

 Senior squad players have enjoyed recent tours to the Caribbean playing a wide range of fixtures including one in the Test Match arena in Grenada.